votchallenge/website/contents/vot2021/participation.md

  * Make sure that you select the correct experiment stack (votst2021 for VOT-ST2021 main short-term subchallenge ; votlt2021 for VOT-LT2021 subchallenge ; votrgbd2021 for VOT-RGBD2021 subchallenge) for the corresponding challenge.
 The VOT-realtime subchallenge is automatically run as one of the experiments of the VOT-ST2021 subchallenge.
  * Perform evaluation and pack the results.
- * After packing the results submit them via the submission page (TBA).
+ * After packing the results submit them via the [submission system](https://submit.votchallenge.net).

 ### Participation requirements